miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 self.denominator = denominator
 ```

-private - since it's a "convention", this means that it could be ac
+private - since it's a "convention", this means that the following attributes could be accesses from outside the class, but should not?
 ```
 ...
 self._numerator = numerator